Sugarbearscode/offline_server_side_include/README.md

 Just be aware that it doesn't check for recursion so I have avoided adding any include directives into the templates files that I am using.

-Once that is all done it will write the files out to a directory called /output and dump all the .htm files there ready for you to use.
+---
+How to make it all work
+1. download all the attached files
+2. make sure you have downloaded Microsoft VSCODE (so you can run the node.js script)
+3. create a directory called "C:\Temp\Web_Service_Web_Demo\templates\output"
+3. create a directory called "C:\Temp\Web_Service_Web_Demo\templates"
+4. copy the example.con and exampletemplate.tpl files to the \templates directory
+5. Run the .js script in VCODE..
+6. Watch the magic happen.. (or fix any bugs)
+7. Check there are no error messages from the script.
+8. Click on the example.htm file in the output directory to open the web page in a browser
+9. You should see a web page with the following '''and this my first include!!
+Hello World !!'''
+10. Start building a real website using template files and .con files!!

+---
-It's simple, it doesn't do much and relies on you to run and debug if there are any errors (i.e. if you use a file in a directive it will error) but it's relatively small and simple and it can be run from vscode.
+It's a simple script, it doesn't do much and relies on you to run and debug if there are any errors (i.e. if you use a file in a directive it will error) but it's relatively small and simple and it can be run from vscode.

-and example.con file is include which includes a single include file to get you started.
+Just change the value of "C:\Temp\Web_Service_Web_Demo\templates" (And a "C:\Temp\Web_Service_Web_Demo\templates\output" directory) to whatever directory you are using and off you go.
+---
 It was all built on windows (sorry about that) so it will almost certainly need tweaking to work on macos or linux.

-Just change the value of "C:\Temp\Web_Service_Web_Demo\templates" (And a "C:\Temp\Web_Service_Web_Demo\templates\output" directory) to whatever directory you are using and off you go.